Gilandel/utils-old/README.md

 ##Listener:
 Base classes to manage events (listenable / event / listener)

-##MDCTS:
+##MDCMT:
-To add mdc in our application in thread safe mode
+To add easily MDC in your application in multi-threaded context

 ##Over:
 - AbstractOverComparable: Class to force the implementation of compareTo method